CMLPlatform/pycirk/README.rst

 1.1.
 Stable release
 -------------------

-Run in your terminal:
+Run in your terminal:0

-	$ pip install pyce # currently not uploaded to PyPI.
-It will be there by the end of July 20148
+	$ pip install pyce

 1.2.
 From source